 17. Duration and Rate Guarantee

-This is a month-to-month agreement, except as may be otherwise specifically provided in your Agreement.
-The standard monthly access fee stated in the Purchase Summary is fixed for 6 months from the Agreement Start Date.
-Thereafter, the standard monthly access fee shall be equal to the then current market price for your membership type.
+The standard access fee stated in the Purchase Summary is fixed for the length of the membership plan from the Agreement Start Date.
+Thereafter, the standard access fee shall be equal to the then current market price for your membership type.

 18. Bringing Your Agreement to an End

-You may cancel your membership at any time.
-However, you are liable for the full term of your membership Agreement as provided in the Purchase Summary, even if you cancel earlier.
-If your term is month to month and you cancel after the 5th day of the month, that month is not reimbursed.
-If your term is multi-month or multi-year, there is no discount for early termination and you will be charged for the full amount of your remaining term upon termination.
+You must give a 30-DAY NOTICE OF CANCELATION to terminate your membership — meaning that you will be responsible for ONE FINAL PAYMENT to occur in the 1 month subsequent to submission of notice.
+You are liable for the full term of your membership Agreement as provided in the Purchase Summary, even if you cancel earlier.
+There is no discount for early termination and you will be charged for the full amount of your remaining term upon termination.
 In addition, you must reimburse us for all discounts that were provided as an incentive for a multi-month or multi-year term, plus any other costs we may incur as a result of your cancellation prior to your agreed upon term, as well as any costs of collection including reasonable attorney’s fees.
 You agree that we may charge your credit card or bill you for the foregoing fees and costs.

 19. Ending your Agreement Immediately